An Advance Birders Guide to Sabah

 The icon of Sabah and a UNESCO World Heritage Site that offers 326 species of birds ranging from lowland rainforest to montane or sub-alpine birds.
 The national park also provides park accommodations that are resort-style and is only two hours’ drive from the city of Kota Kinabalu, which will also be your port of entry into Sabah.

 Kinabalu National Park provides numerous nature and birding trails categorised as easy to medium, while familiar roads around the park provide great birding walks.
-The park headquarters offer bird guides, or you can easily book a Sabah bird guide for this place.
+Speak to the park headquarters if a bird guide is available.

-Weather is cooling and averages 16 to 20 Celsius or (61 to 68 Fahrenheit), making it the perfect condition for walking around.
+Weather is cooland averages 16 to 20 Celsius (61 to 68 Fahrenheit), making it the perfect condition for walking around.
 The average time required for birding here depends on how many species you want to see, and typically, two to three days is good enough here.

 Danum is one of the best places in Sabah for an exciting birding adventure, as most of Sabah’s common, rare and endemic birdlife can be found in its lowland rainforest here.
 The virgin forest of Danum Valley Conservation Area is also the number one destination that most visiting birders or bird photographers prefer when they visit Sabah.